DoTuanPhong/qwen-calligraphy-ideogram4/docs/Final_Thesis_V10_EN.md

 This is presented as an integrated pipeline, not a list of isolated tricks.
 Signal probes, LoRA target selection, checkpoint averaging, compound training, and manual evaluation only make sense when combined to address the same bottleneck.

-Compared to where I started with Qwen-Image, the contribution has shifted in several ways.
+Compared to the original Qwen-Image direction, the contribution has shifted in several ways.
 The backbone is Ideogram4, the bottleneck identified is DiT glyph binding rather than a globally diacritic-blind text encoder, and the objective expanded from reading individual words correctly to multi-word and long-sentence calligraphic behavior.

 ## 1.6.
 Thesis Structure